 The Problem

-End-of-life lithium-ion batteries are often landfilled due to limited recycling capacity and options, along with insufficient incentives or regulations.
+End-of-life lithium batteries are often landfilled due to limited recycling capacity and options, along with insufficient incentives or regulations.

 Landfilling batteries leads to environmental contamination and the waste of valuable critical materials that can be recycled for reuse.